sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 | groups_prefix |   |
 -------------|------
 description  | The prefix added to all LDAP groups.
+Sensu prepends prefixes with a colon.
+For example, for the groups prefix `ldap` and the group `dev`, the resulting group name in Sensu is `ldap:dev`.
 Use this prefix when integrating LDAP groups with Sensu RBAC [role bindings][12] and [cluster role bindings][13]. required     | false type         | String example      | {{< highlight shell >}}"groups_prefix": "ldap"{{< /highlight >}}